monemihir/packer-ansible/README.md

 # packer-ansible
-A docker container which includes packer and ansible
+A docker container which includes latest version of packer and ansible bundled into a single container

+This is mainly so that the ansible provisioner can be run if you run the official hashicorp/packer container